SkiFire13/master-thesis/chapters/background/4-parity-games.typ

 == Parity games

-TODO: Informal description of parity games
+Parity games are games with two players, 0 and 1, performed on directed graphs.
+A token is placed in a position, represented by nodes, and the two players move it along the edges of the graph.
+The set of nodes is partitioned in two sets and the player that chooses the move is determined by the subset in which the node for the current position is in.
+To each node is also associated a _priority_, represented by a natural number.
+The sequence of positions visited in a game is called _play_ and could be finite or infinite, depending on whether a position with no moves is reached or not.
+In case of a finite play the player who cannot move loses, otherwise if the play is infinite the priorities of the positions that are visited infinitely many times are considered: if the biggest one is even then player 0 wins, otherwise player 1 is the winner.
+Players are also sometimes called $exists$ and $forall$ or $lozenge$ and $square$ due to their meaning when using parity games for solving $mu$-calculus or fixpoints.

 // TODO: Image example of parity game?

-// TODO: integrate in the informal description
-Players are also sometimes called $lozenge$ and $square$ or $exists$ and $forall$ due to their meaning when using parity games for solving $mu$-calculus or fixpoints.

-// TODO: integrate in the informal description
-$p$ is usually also called the *priority function* or coloring of the graph.
-Its codomain is traditionally taken to be $bb(N)$, but it can be shown to be equivalent to any totally ordered set $P$ partitioned into $P_0$ and $P_1$, respectively corresponding to the set of even and odd priorities.

 Since we will often use the set of predecessors and successors of a vertex we will define a convenient notation for them.
 We will also need a formal concept for infinitely recurring elements in a sequence in order to describe the winner of a parity game.